beckn/protocol-specifications/docs/protocol-drafts/BECKN-RFC-006-Signing-Beckn-APIs-In-HTTP-Draft-01.md

 ### Step 8 : BG signs callback before calling BAP
 Before forwarding the request to the BAP, the BG performs the following steps to create the X-Gateway-Authorization header

-1. Generate the digest of the request body using the BLAKE-512 hashing function
+1. Generate the digest of the request body using the BLAKE-512 hashing function.
 2. Generate the `created` field.
 The `created` field expresses when the signature was created.
 The value MUST be a Unix timestamp integer value.
 A signature with a `created` timestamp value that is in the future MUST NOT be processed.
 3. Generate the `expires` field.
 The `expires` field expresses when the signature ceases to be valid.
 The value MUST be a Unix timestamp integer value.
 A signature with an `expires` timestamp value that is in the past MUST NOT be processed.
 4. Concatenate the three values, i.e the `created`, `expires` and `digest` in the format as shown below.
-The below string is the signing string which the BG is going to use to sign the request
+The below string is the signing string which the BG is going to use to sign the request.

 `(created): 1402170695